growthpods/sb1-6kejut/memory-bank/progress.md

 - Text inconsistencies in the UI have been fixed (replaced "Find-Jobs" with "Jobs" in button and link text)
 - Filter settings for job categories (Evening, Weekend, Summer) now work correctly
 - Changes have been committed and pushed to GitHub repository
+- Decision made to use Supabase MCP server for all Supabase operations instead of direct API calls
+- Created script to fetch and store RapidAPI internship results using Supabase MCP server
+- Added npm script (fetch:rapidapi:mcp) to run the new MCP-based script

 ## Known Issues
 - Chat interface not displaying responses from the Gemini API